Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Single--hole states

-The true eigenstates of our system actually display band mixing, i.e., different bands are coupled to different orbital functions.
+In general, the hole eigenstates display band mixing, i.e., different bands are coupled to different orbital functions.
 In order to investigate such mixing, we first compute the reduced single--spin density matrix:

 Then, the entanglement between the orbital (envelope) and spin (band) degrees of freedom is quantified through the linear entropy of the reduced spin state: